By Jolanta Lapiak, 2020.

 The students look blank.
 Some tilt their heads, puzzled.
 Baffled.
 "Is this some kind of a trick?"

 Some students answer the former.
 Some others answer the latter.
+The instructor knows that the students are clueless.

 The teacher asks them, "Why?"
 Secretly to her, it doesn't matter which triangle of the two extremes the students choose.
 The students (regardless of the right or the left) look stumped.